 When contemplating my blog I considered many different shrubs as this is a perfect time of the year to invest in some new additions and it didn't take me long to select my personal favourite.
 Our Rhododendrons are UK grown at one of the leading Rhododendron, Azalea and Camellia nurseries and have been given professional TLC for years.
-Not only are they pretty low maintenance and evergreen, they are pretty versatile.
-Dwarf rhododendrons are a perfect addition to a patio display in an attractive planter and the larger hybrids give a substantial, stunning display in a garden border.
+Not only are they pretty low maintenance and evergreen, they are very versatile.
+Dwarf rhododendrons are a perfect addition to a patio display in an attractive planter and the larger hybrids give a substantial, stunning display in a garden border (although the hybrids we have selected are compact and can also be planted in pots for a fabulous patio display).
 Being UK grown they have the added bonus of being tolerant to our weather conditions!

 I really hope you enjoy reading my blog and find it interesting whether you are a rhodo pro or contemplating your first purchase.
 I have tried to include some useful pointers on planting and caring for your shrub to ensure you get the best blooms possible.